hagenest/chatmail-opensuse/README.md

 # Chatmail services optimized for Delta Chat apps - now on openSUSE

 This repository contains a fork of the original deltachat/chatmail, with the primary goal of supporting a deployment on openSUSE MicroOS.
-At the moment, there I'm working at support for openSUSE Tumbleweed.
-Supporting the immutable MicroOS is the next step then.
+At the moment, I'm working on support for openSUSE Tumbleweed.
+Supporting the immutable MicroOS is the next step.

 Currently, this project doesn't use DeltaChat's high speed dovecot fork, but the regular dovecot packaged by the openSUSE project.